Fill ‘er Up (With Air): The 6 Best Inflatable Catamarans for Fishing, Fun and Portability

 1. BRIS 15.4 ft.
 Inflatable Boat

 Constructed out of 2000 Denier 1.2mm PVC fabric, this inflatable catamaran is durable and resistant to tearing and tension.

 It has sturdy heat-welded seams that are guaranteed to last in saltwater, fresh water and high heat.
 Reinforced fabric withstands rugged gear like dive tanks and fishing tackle.

 A marine plywood transom provides space for an outboard motor (it can handle a 35 HP engine).
-A deep-V keel with rub-strake protection offers easy planning.
+A deep-V keel with rub-strake protection offers easy planing.